Hector-Xavier/SAFETRANS/README.md

 > 1_2_3_4

-**is_scan** - Designates whether the files present in the folder should be considered as parts of a scan profile, either azimuth or zenith.
-If set to zenith, the cartesian extinction profile is calculated and visibility ranges of incoming and outcoming objects at set positions for that azimuth angle become available.
+**is_scan** - Designates whether the files present in the folder should be considered as parts of a scan profile, either azimuth or elevation.
+If set to elevation, the cartesian extinction profile is calculated and visibility ranges of incoming and outcoming objects at set positions for that azimuth angle become available.

 _Format:_
 > TRUE